 The neutral organic fluorotelomer derivatives in this group are used as industrial intermediates.
 Five of these chemicals (including 10:2 FTOH, 12:2 FTOH and 12:2 FTMAC) have recently been reported as in use in various Nordic countries.
 The two neutral organic UVCB substances (CAS Nos 68391-08-2 and 85631-54-5) are currently registered for use in the European Union.
 In the United States of America (USA), the UVCB fluorotelomer alcohol (CAS No. 68391-08-2) is also reported to have current or recent use (US EPA, 2015).

 Conversely, a number of chemicals in this group appear to have limited use internationally.
-Thirteen chemicals in this group (including ten polymers) were not identified as being listed on the chemical inventories of any other country.
+Twenty five chemicals in this group (including 22 polymers) were not identified as being listed on the chemical inventories of any other country.